 Eric Pickersgill is a full time artist, husband, and soon to be father working in North Carolina.
 He received a Master of Fine Arts degree at The University of North Carolina at Chapel Hill in 2015.
 He was born in Homestead, Florida in 1986 and spent his teenage years in Charlotte, North Carolina.
 Eric received a Bachelor of Fine Arts degree with a concentration in Fine Art Photography from Columbia College Chicago in 2011.
 Between 2011 and 2013 Eric taught high school in Charlotte, NC via Teach for America.

 His passion for teaching and image making allows him to see the connections that the two share.
 The work Eric makes is often about photography as he explores the psychological and social effects that cameras and their artifacts have on individuals and societies as a whole.
 Eric has exhibited and presented his work internationally at institutions, galleries, and art fairs such as The North Carolina Museum of Art, Pantheon-Sorbonne University, The Ackland Art Museum, Rick Wester Fine Art, Pulse Art Fair Miami, AIPAD, and many more.

 Eric Pickersgill, Do Our Devices Divide Us? at TEDxBend 2016

-As I have worked through the past several months on forming the way I discuss my practice and specifically the photography series Removed, I have come to a greater understanding of the larger phycological and sociological factors that are in play with this work.
+As I have worked through the past several months on forming the way I discuss my practice and specifically the photographic series Removed, I have come to a greater understanding of the psychological and sociological factors that are in play with this work.
 The term Behavior Lag expresses the concept of the time period between not knowing and then eventually learning the new ways in which technology is understood and more specifically how it is physically used.